web3privacy/hackathon-2025-berlin/hacker-manual.md

 **Process:**
 1. W3PN creates a submission repository at hackathon start
-2. Copy the provided template
+2. Copy the provided template (to upload link here)
 3. Create your project folder
 4. Submit via Pull Request:
    - README.md (using template)